albeok/HealthChain/README.md

 - **Doctors and Patients**: HealthChain allows doctors and patients to create their accounts and manage their personal information.

-- **Medical Records**: Doctors can create, update, and delete medical records for their patients.
+- **Medical Records**: Doctors can create and update medical records for their patients.
 Each medical record includes details such as the patient's information, file name, hospital, and additional details.

 - **Access Control**: Patients have full control over their medical records and can grant access to specific doctors by approving their access requests.
 Doctors can request access to a patient's medical records, which the patient can approve or reject.